 Marshall Orthopaedics, a university-affiliated physician group, is currently seeking qualified candidates for a hand/upper extremity position within our department.
 This position, with a practice location at our academic medical center in Huntington, W.Va., will provide for a practice that is primarily focused on the subspecialty of hand/upper extremity.

 Marshall Orthopaedics is an academic department affiliated with the Marshall University Joan C. Edwards School of Medicine.
 We support an orthopaedic residency and train 3 residents per year.

 The department's hand/upper extremity division currently has two partners, Dr. Alan Koester and Dr. Steven Novotny.
-Due to rapidly increasing volume, we are recruiting a third hand/upper extremity surgeon to our department.
+Due to rapidly increasing volume, we are recruiting an additional hand/upper extremity surgeon to our department.